kernkonzept/fiasco/src/test/utest/framework/README.md

 `test_` are considered as independent tests.
 Modules starting with `common_` shall contain implemented classes relevant for multiple test modules.

-`UTEST_EXPECED` shall list the files for output matching with the expectation.
+`UTEST_EXPECTED` shall list the files for output matching with the expectation.
 The expectation files shall replace the `test_` prefix with `expected_`.
 The expected output can be architecture and bit-width specific.
 See section [Matching expected output of tests](#matching-expected-output-of-tests).